Does Pet Insurance Cover Cherry Eye?

 Who Has Cherry Eye Coverage?

-Most pet insurance companies cover cherry eye through their standard accident and illness plans when it's not a pre-existing condition.
-However, some insurers may require you to purchase an additional rider for hereditary condition coverage as detailed in the table below.
+Most pet insurance companies include cherry eye treatment in their standard accident and illness plans if it’s not a pre-existing condition.
+Some insurers, however, may ask you to add a rider for hereditary condition coverage, as shown in the table below.

 AKC